msi1427/Demographics-of-Best-CS-Scientists-Worldwide/README.md

 # Demographics-of-Best-CS-Scientists-Worldwide

 ## Problem Statement
-The goal of this project is to gather information of best 1000 Computer Science researchers from this website: https://research.com/scientists-rankings/computer-science
+The goal of this project is to gather information of best 1000 Computer Science researchers from [this website](https://research.com/scientists-rankings/computer-science). <br/>
 Later we utilized the scraped data to understand the following demographics and correlations using Tableau Dashboard:

 1. A barchart of countries with average publications.